 - Applying the probabilistic method to prove the existence of e.g. algorithms

-- Giving simple and efficient algorithms and data structures using randomization where more traditional deterministic approaches are more cumbersome or less efficient
+- Giving simple and efficient algorithms and data structures using randomisation where more traditional deterministic approaches are more cumbersome or less efficient

-- Reason about and apply randomized techniques to computational problems that the student may later encounter in life.
+- Reason about and apply randomised techniques to computational problems that the student may later encounter in life.

 mathematics to understand and prove good performance of algorithms.
 It

 is assumed that the students have completed an algorithms course such